conversejs/converse.js/docs/source/developer_guidelines.rst

    :local:

-If you want to work with the non-minified Javascript and CSS files you'll soon notice that there are references to missing *components* and *node_modules* directories.
+If you want to work with the non-minified Javascript and CSS files you'll soon notice that there are references to a missing *node_modules* directory.
 Please follow the instructions below to create these directories and fetch Converse's 3rd-party dependencies.